Spotlight on University of Maryland Engineering

 What can you study at the A. James Clark School of Engineering?

-While most engineering departments at U of Maryland offer MS degrees, there are a handful of MEng degrees in various departments.
+While most engineering departments at University of Maryland offer MS degrees, there are a handful of MEng degrees in various departments.

 If you’re after specialised degrees, you’ll find them here.
 Moreover, the high rankings across departments makes this school a solid bet.